 “More likely” means were talking probabilities here, not actual facts.
 OK, so probability might infer or suggest the most likely explanation, it might even give a measurement of what the likelihood is, but it can never prove it.
 Only the empirical evidence – the experience of our own individual senses – can prove beyond reasonable doubt whether an explanation is true and useful or not.

 That’s the scientific method, or used to be anyway.
-Whatever theory, hypothesis or explanation the theoreticians come up with it has to work in the garage or lab.
-In the physical world which we experience with our senses of touch, sight, hearing, smell and taste.
-Our common senses.
+Whatever theory, hypothesis or explanation the theoreticians come up with it has to work in the real physical world which we experience with our senses of touch, sight, hearing, smell and taste.
+Our common senses in other words.

-Anyone who has ever tried applying theory to practice in garage, lab or crime scene soon discovers things rarely go according to plan.
+Trouble is, as anyone who has ever tried applying theory to practice in garage, lab or crime scene soon discovers, things rarely follow the book.
 There are many pitfalls and traps along the way, many mistakes that can be made.
 And one of the biggest, most common mistakes of all is to take things for granted.
 To think you know all you need to know and be unprepared to be surprised.
 Arrogance or hubris in other words.
 The pride that comes before the fall.

 Watson/Lewis/Hastings/Aaronovitch: Nah it isn’t.
+That’s highly improbable.
 The more likely explanation is it got there by accident.
 Forget about it and move on.